It’s a hard thing to do, but what happens if you inject B12 wrong?

 (And How to Avoid Them)

-- Hit a nerve.
-This can happen when you inject deeper, such as when injecting into muscle (intramuscular), or into vein (intravenous).
-This is why we recommend to inject B12 into fat tissue (subcutaneous).
-Subcutaneous B12 shots are painless, easy to do at home, and carries no risk of nerve injury.
-In subcutaneous delivery, the needle is very short (think insulin syringes) and doesn’t go beyond fat tissue.
-And, vitamin B12 has an established history of great subcutaneous absorption.
+- Hitting a nerve.
+This can happen with deeper injections, such intramuscular or intravenous injections.
+To prevent this, inject B12 into subcutaneous fat tissue.
+These shots are painless, easy to do at home, and don’t risk nerve injury.
+The needle is very short (think insulin syringes), and doesn’t go beyond the fat tissue.
+Vitamin B12 also has a well-established history of effective subcutaneous absorption.

-- Introduce microbes.
-If your environment isn’t clean, you may contaminate your body.
-The obvious ways to prevent that, are to use sterile saline and sterile, single-use needles, and to make sure they don’t touch anything other than the B12 itself and your skin.
-Also, avoid rubber-closure types of vials, because the hole through which needles pass is too large, and allows the ingress of contamination.
-Also, rubber closures are prone to contamination by rubber additives as well.
-There are plenty of these closures around, because they’re cheaper, but if you can – try to get single-use B12 ampules, or tightly sealed B12 vials.
-Anyway, it’s the staph aureus on our skin that causes most contamination, so always clean your skin with soap or alcohol before injecting.
-Oh, and if unsure, don’t inject B12 past its expiry date.
+- Introducing microbes.
+To prevent this, use sterile saline and single-use needles, and make sure they only touch the B12 and your skin.
+Also, avoid rubber-closure vials, as they allow contamination through their hole and from rubber additives.
+Such vials are common because they’re cheap, but try to use single-use B12 ampules or tightly sealed B12 vials.
+Since the staph aureus on our skin causes most problems, clean your skin with soap or alcohol before injecting.
+Also, don’t inject expired B12.

-- Inject air bubbles.
-Typically, tiny air bubbles just absorb into the blood, and out-gas during respiration.
-A large amount of air, however, is dangerous and painful, so always disperse air bubbles from the syringe.
-To do so, simply hold the syringe upside down, and flick its side several times until all air has risen to the top.
+- Injecting air bubbles.
+Small air bubbles usually absorb into the blood and leave through respiration.
+However, a large amount of air can be dangerous, painful and a reason for “B12 injections gone wrong.”
+To remove air bubbles from a syringe, hold it upside down and flick its side several times until all air has risen to the top.
 Then push the plunger a little bit, just enough to push out any trapped air.

 To Sum Up